arkime/arkimeweb/CONTRIBUTING.md

 * Include the relevant issue number(s) if applicable
 * Make sure the HTML and rendered page conform the style guide (below)

+#### API Documentation

+Want to fix, add, or update API documentation?
+That's awesome!
+Take a look [here](https://github.com/arkime/arkime/blob/master/CONTRIBUTING.md#api-documentation) to learn how we document our APIs and how to contribute.

 ---

 ### Style Guide